 Monday, July 11, 2022 to Friday, July 15, 2022

 |Course Date Info:|

 Rosie Brock is a photographer based in Athens, Georgia.
-She is currently an MFA Studio Art candidate at the Lamar Dodd School of Art and holds a BFA in Photography and Video from the School of Visual Arts in New York City.
-Her work has been published by Oxford American, Photo District News, and The New York Times.
-She was named as a Flash Forward 2019 winner by The Magenta Foundation and as a finalist for Film-Photo Award’s student grant.
-During 2018 Brock was a student winner in the PDN Photo Annual, as well as a runner up in the Burn Magazine Emerging Photographer Fund.
-This is Rosie’s first year as a Summer Academy Instructor.
+She is currently in her final year of the MFA Studio Art program at the University of Georgia, where she instructs the undergraduate course, Introduction to Photography and Image Culture.
+Brock holds a BFA in Photography and Video from the School of Visual Arts in New York City.
+Her work has been published by Oxford American and Photo District News.
+Recently, she has completed editorial assignments for The New Yorker, The Atlantic, and The New York Times.
+This will be Rosie’s third year as a Summer Academy instructor.

 A detailed list of supplies needed for your camp program will be emailed to you two weeks before camp begins.